FranciscoLozCoding/plugin-lorawan-listener/README.md

 The plugin can receive data from **both** the local ChirpStack (MQTT) and **Loriot** (WebSocket) at the same time.
 This lets you aggregate local gateway traffic and remote Loriot traffic on one node.

 - **Enable Loriot**: use `--enable-loriot` and set `--loriot-websocket-url` to the WebSocket URL from your Loriot application (Application Outputs / WebSocket).
+Loriot attaches the token to the URL; use that URL as-is.
 The plugin connects out to Loriot, so the node does not need a public IP.
 - **LNS metadata**: For ChirpStack, published metadata uses `lns: "local_chirpstack"`.
 For Loriot, `lns` is derived from the WebSocket URL host (e.g. `wss://us1.loriot.io/...` → `us1.loriot.io`).
 - **Decoded payload**: Configure a **Payload Codec (JavaScript formatter)** in the LORIOT console so that WebSocket messages include the decoded **`object`** field.
 If messages do not include `object`, the plugin can still decode raw payloads when you provide a device-mapped Python codec via **--codec-map** (see [Codec fallback](#codec-fallback)).
 - **Device Name**: Enable the **Device Name** option in the LORIOT console so that WebSocket messages include the device name (required for codec map matching when using codec fallback).